 The Relationship between Sustainable Building Design

-Maharishi Vedic architecture and sustainable building design enjoy a very intimate relationship and a shared central aspiration — to build in harmony with Natural Law.
-Vedic or Vastu architecture is 100% Natural Law-based architecture.
+Maharishi Vastu architecture and sustainable building design enjoy a very intimate relationship and a shared central aspiration — to build in harmony with the laws of nature.
+Vastu architecture is 100% based on the laws that govern the natural world.
 In contrast, sustainable architecture is based on the best minds of our generation incrementally discovering and applying more laws of nature than did the prior generation.